Glyndebourne opera

 Lifestyle

-The glitziest opera event in the country is back with a bang this year, marrying exceptional performances, fancy fashion, and world-class food.
+The glitziest opera event in the country, marrying exceptional performances, fancy fashion, and world-class food.

 Naomi Chadderton